ZekxDump/docker_install/README.md

 ## Reason for Making this Script
 I got tired of running individual commands all the time, so I created some scripts to make this very easy.

+## Using this script

-1. Clone the repo ( `git clone https://github.com/bmcgonag/docker_installs.git` ), or copy / paste the code from the `install_docker_nproxyman.sh` file into a file on your server.
+1. Clone the repo ( `git clone https://gitlab.com/bmcgonag/docker_installs.git` ), or copy / paste the code from the `install_docker_nproxyman.sh` file into a file on your server.
 2. Change the permissions of the .sh file to make it executable with.

 `chmod +x <your-new-file>.sh`